China finds drug users and convicts among ride-hailing app drivers

-Some drivers were found to have committed various traffic violations and used license plates from outside their jurisdiction to do business, Xinhua said late on Wednesday, citing findings from the Shenzhen transportation committee.
+Some drivers were found to have committed various traffic violations and used licence plates from outside their jurisdiction to do business, Xinhua said late on Wednesday, citing findings from the Shenzhen transportation committee.

 Other problems with the ride-hailing companies included untimely handling of passenger complaints and the obstruction of fair competition, according to the committee.